Nathnos/housing-and-family-can-predict-income-France-vs-USA/ReadMe.md

+# Caution !
+This is an outdated project, and I'm not even sure I read the data correctly, so be careful.

 # France VS USA: How Accurately Can Salary Be Predicted By Housing And Family Data ?

 This project aims at knowing if some housing properties and family status were good predictors of income.